On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 In this section, we prove that there is no rank-based SCF that satisfies Pareto-optimality and strategyproofness.
 This result follows from the observation that Pareto-optimality, strategyproofness, and rank-basedness require that every voter is a nominator, but Pareto-optimality and rank-basedness do not allow for such SCFs.

-It is possible to show the theorem---as well as \Cref{thm2}---by induction proofs where completely indifferent voters and universally bottom-ranked alternatives are used to generalize the statement to arbitrarily many voters and alternatives \citep[see, e.g.,][]{BBEG16a,BBGH18a,BSS19a}.
+It is possible to show \Cref{thm1}---as well as \Cref{thm2}---by induction proofs where completely indifferent voters and universally bottom-ranked alternatives are used to generalize the statement to arbitrarily many voters and alternatives \shortcite<see, e.g.,>{BBEG16a,BBGH18a,BSS19a}.
 Instead, we prefer to give universal proofs for any number of voters and alternatives to stress the robustness of the respective constructions.
-As a consequence, our proofs often hold when restricting the domain of admissible profiles by prohibiting artificial constructs such as completely indifferent voters.
-Note that, in our proofs, we often assume that all voters are indifferent between all but a few alternatives $A\setminus X$.
+As a consequence, our proofs usually hold when restricting the domain of admissible profiles by prohibiting artificial constructs such as completely indifferent voters.
+Note that we often assume that all voters are indifferent between all but a few alternatives $A\setminus X$.
 This assumption is not required and is only used for the sake of simplicity.
 In fact, the preferences between alternatives in $X$ can be arbitrary and may differ from voter to voter and often even between profiles.
 The only restriction is that the preferences involving alternatives in $A\setminus X$ are not modified.

-\begin{theorem} There is no rank-based SCF that satisfies Pareto-optimality and strategyproofness if $m\geq 4$ and $n\geq 3$. \end{theorem} \begin{proof} Assume for contradiction that there is a rank-based SCF~$f$ that satisfies strategyproofness and Pareto-optimality and that is defined for fixed numbers of voters $n\geq 3$ and alternatives $m\geq 4$.
-We derive a contradiction to this assumption by proving two claims: on the one hand, there is a voter who is no nominator for $f$.
+\begin{restatable}{theorem}{thmRB} There is no rank-based SCF that satisfies Pareto-optimality and strategyproofness if $m\geq 4$ and $n\geq 3$, or if $m\geq 5$ and $n\geq 2$. \end{restatable} \begin{proof} Consider fixed numbers of voters $n$ and alternatives $m$ such that $m\geq 4$ and $n\geq 3$, or $m\geq 5$ and $n\ge 2$.
+Furthermore, suppose for contradiction that there is a rank-based SCF $f$ that satisfies strategyproofness and Pareto-optimality for the given values of~$n$ and~$m$.
+We derive a contradiction to this assumption by proving two claims: on the one hand, there is a voter who is not a nominator for $f$.
 On the other hand, the assumptions on the SCF require that every voter is a nominator.
 These two claims contradict each other and therefore $f$ cannot exist.

-\textbf{Claim 1: Not every voter is a nominator for $f$}
+\textbf{Claim 1: Not every voter is a nominator for $f$.}

 First, we prove that not every voter is a nominator for $f$.
-Consider therefore the following three profiles in which $X=A\setminus\{a,b,c,d\}$.
+For this, we use a case distinction and first suppose that $m\geq 4$ and $n\geq 3$.
+In this case, consider the following three profiles, where $X=A\setminus\{a,b,c,d\}$.